-What we offer are conidered to be among the FIXED ANNUITY variety, which include all types except Variable Annuities.
+What we offer are considered to be among the FIXED ANNUITY variety, which include all types except Variable Annuities.
 Fixed Annuities combine the advantage of attractive Tax Deferred Compounding Interest capabilities Without the Risk of Loss .
 Below are descriptions of the basic concept of Annuity and the most common types of annuities.

 Annuity: An annuity is an insurance plan which like Life Insurance is tied to an individual's life.
 It is typically used to save money and accumulate earnings or "wealth" over time.
 They offer tax deferred growth, and upon the annuitant's death (if was not annuitized), annuities pass immediately to beneficiaries without having to wait for probate!
 Annuities are also well suited to be IRAs.
 IRA or not, annuity earnings rates are nearly always higher than traditional bank savings accounts.
 Annuities are guaranteed by the insurance company and not the FDIC, and will have predefined penalties for early withdrawal with few exceptions.
 All anuities can be annuitized which means converted into a guaranteed fixed stream of income for a fixed multi-year period or for an individual's full remaining life depending on the particular plan.
-And like their payouts, annuities can be funded in regular periodic deposits or a lump sum
+And like their payouts, annuities can be funded in regular periodic deposits or a lump sum.

-This is an annuity that must begin making payments generally withing 30 days of its creation as oppossed to the money being held for growth over time.
+Immediate annuity: This is an annuity that must begin making payments generally withing 30 days of its creation as oppossed to the money being held for growth over time.
 The premium for this type of annuity is generally a lump sum deposit such as 401k or IRA rollover, inheritance, gift, lottery winnings, bonus, etcetera.
 Immediate Annuities through the maximizing associated and complicated tax law combined with the compounding of interest, generally deliver an attractive value in payouts and the periodic payments are committed to you in writing and guaranteed upon opening the annuity.
 Included in immediate annuities are Life Annuities which pay out in periodic payments over one's remaining life years; and Period Certain Annuities which pay out for a fixed period, where if the annuitant passes say in the 15th year of a 20 year period certain, a named beneficiary such as a child or spouse would receive the payments for the last 5 years.

-An annuity that is held over time to achieve growth as opossed to used for immediate distribution.
+Deferred Annuity: An annuity that is held over time to achieve growth as opossed to used for immediate distribution.
 Deferred annuities are often ideal for retirement planning.

-Joint-and-Survivor annuity An annuity that when annuitized is payable during the longer lifetime of two persons.
+Joint-and-Survivor annuity: An annuity that when annuitized is payable during the longer lifetime of two persons.
 The amount payable may decrease at the death of one or the other.

 Variable Annuity (not sold here) The value of this type of annuity will vary in response to the market performance of an underlying investment portfolio.
 Variable annuities can diminish in value over time possibly to the point of total loss.